abemscac/pies-doc/docs/react/use-ref.md

 `useRef()` is a built-in [hook](./the-basics-of-hooks) that takes an argument of any type and returns a **reference** of that value.
 In React, a "reference" is **a non-reactive JavaScript object whose value can persist across render cycles**.

-For example, consider the following snippet:
+For example, consider the following code:

 ```tsx showLineNumbers
 export const Example = () => {